Sign up for news and discounts.

 Of course, many of us have strong emotional attachments to food and comfort eating is exceedingly common.
 If you eat when you are down, it can be so helpful to look at your mental health and see whether any work on how you react to outside pressures may stop you eating poorly.

-One of the best things you can do to keep yourself on the straight and narrow when it comes to healthy meal is to be kind to yourself if you veer off the straight and narrow.
+One of the best things you can do to keep yourself on the straight and narrow when it comes to healthy meals is to be kind to yourself if you veer off the straight and narrow.
 It is a very common reaction in people that, when they fall off the dieting bandwagon, they do not see any point getting back on.
 This is so often the case when it comes to diets that materially restrict what people can eat.

 The result is that when people do have a small bite of what is not allowed, the feeling of failure is massively magnified.
 It becomes a self-destructive circle when really we all have days where we are eating more.
 If you allow yourself to have the odd few days where your healthy eating is a little more slack, then you’ll have the strength to get back to eating better more quickly.